 If you think that you don't have space for climbers, you could consider putting them in the center of the garden.
 Simply add some type of support for them to grow on ( A strip of lattice, a pole, a pillar, etc)

-Grow some roses on your fence or wall!
+Grow some climbing roses on your fence, wall, or even your house!